plnsc/making-mirrors/README.md

 For development instructions, build automation, cross-platform compilation, and contribution guidelines, see [DEVELOPMENT.md](DEVELOPMENT.md).

-**Note**: This project has migrated from Make to Nix for improved reproducibility.
-See [docs/unreleased/MIGRATION.md](docs/unreleased/MIGRATION.md) for the command mapping and migration guide.
+**Recommended Development Setup**: Use Nix for the best development experience with zero configuration.
+See [docs/unreleased/MIGRATION.md](docs/unreleased/MIGRATION.md) for the complete command reference and migration benefits.

 ### Build System Migration

-This project has transitioned from Make to Nix as the primary build system.
-The migration provides:
+This project uses Nix as the primary build system, providing superior developer experience compared to traditional approaches:

-- **Zero Dependencies**: No need for Make installation
+- **Zero Dependencies**: No need to install Go, Make, or manage toolchains
-- **Reproducible Builds**: Consistent environments across all platforms
+- **Reproducible Builds**: Identical environments guaranteed across all platforms
-- **Rich Development Environment**: Integrated toolchain with Go, linters, and development tools
+- **Rich Development Environment**: Pre-configured with Go, linters, and development tools
-- **Cross-Platform Consistency**: Identical experience on Linux, macOS, and Windows
+- **Cross-Platform Consistency**: Perfect experience on Linux, macOS, and Windows
+- **Instant Setup**: Just run `nix develop` and you're ready to contribute

 #### Quick Command Reference